 Georges Head to Middle Head Loop

-• This scenic trail in Mosman combines spectacular harbour views with rare glimpses into Sydney’s military history.
+• This scenic trail in Mosman combines spectacular harbour views with rare glimpses into Sydney’s coastal defence history.

 Level of Difficulty Easy-moderate

-• Dogs on lead are permitted in some areas, prohibited in others
+• Dogs are permitted on lead in some sections of Headland Park but prohibited in others - check signage

 • Start out early if you can - better light for photos and fewer people around.